Why You Need “Disturbances in the Field”

 Moral of the Story time: don’t let a single communication out the door that doesn’t contain a disruptive left turn in the content (and/or medium and/or production values) to prevent audience brain zone-out.

 Lob a grenade over the ramparts.
 Make your audience cry, laugh, vote, buy, sell, squirm, punch you in the nose, or just get out of their chairs to call, since operators are standing by.
 Do anything … except the ordinary.

 Of course, there’s one way to get disruptive messaging that surprises, delights, engages, and persuades.
 We suggest hiring Killian Branding.
 (Duh!)
-Call Bob Killian, Chief Disrupter, at 312.836.0050.
+Call Bob Killian, Chief Disrupter, on his cell 312.399.2894.
 Contact Us.